How to Study for the Bocconi Admission Test (Updated for 2025)

 Once you actually start looking at each subject area, you’ll see some examples of the questions that parallel (though not exactly the same) what you have seen on the SAT.
 You can use the same strategies!

-Some questions will be easy and some will be hard.
+Some questions will be easy, while others will be challenging.
 They are spread throughout the test and NOT in order of difficulty.

 So…

-Don’t make the classic test taker mistake of speeding through the easy questions.
+Don’t make the classic test-taker mistake of speeding through the easy questions.
 Take your time on the easy questions so that you get them correct.
-You need them to build your score because…
+You need them to build your score.

 For harder questions, POE and then guess.
-Correct answers are 5 times more valuable than incorrect ones so answer every question.
-Do NOT leave questions to come back to.
-You only have 75 minutes for 50 questions so it is unlikely that you will have time to get back to it.
+Correct answers are 5 times more valuable than incorrect ones so try to at least see every question.
+Do NOT leave questions to come back to because YOU CAN’T GO BACK.

 The Numerical Reasoning questions are easier versions of SAT math section 4 (the calculator section), which includes more charts, data, and graphs for analysis than the non-calculator section.
 You won’t need a calculator for the Bocconi test, but you should know your fractions, percents, and decimal equivalents.
 You may need to estimate the relative numbers from charts and tables.